tebogo-m/zillow-usa-project/README.md

 ***Inflation-Adjusted Home Value Recovery***
 ![Image alt](https://github.com/tebogo-m/zillow-usa-project/blob/main/images/dashboard_screenshots/total_years_to%20recover_cpi_adjusted_06_2025_new.png)

-- To accurately assess recovery, the CPI index was applied, determining a "true recovery year" when home values regained their 2006 purchasing power.
+- To accurately assess recovery, the Consumer Price Index (a measure of inflation) was applied, determining a "true recovery year" when home values regained their 2006 purchasing power.
 - This inflation-adjusted analysis shows only 5 of the 10 most impacted states have truly recovered, meaning 50% remain in recovery.
 - Of the inflation-adjusted recoveries no recoveries occurred earlier than 10 years after the start of the housing market crash in 2007.
 - The inflation adjustment pushes back the previously observed nominal home value recovery by 1-2 years.